 In March 2019, the Yoshiki: Live at Carnegie Hall special began airing across the USA on PBS, the nation's largest television network.

-In November 2019, YouTube Originals announced the Yoshiki - Life Of A Japanese Rock Star documentary series will premiere in 2020.
+In November 2019, YouTube Originals announced the Yoshiki - Life Of A Japanese Rock Star documentary series.

 - Yoshiki is currently working on several upcoming Hollywood projects such as composing music for xXx 4, the next film in the blockbuster franchise starring Vin Diesel.